Medusa Piercings: The Ultimate ‘Philtrum’ Guide

 How Long Does a Medusa Piercing Take To Heal?

-Whilst the healing process will always be different for everybody depending on their general health, immune system and aftercare process, all medusa piercings should generally take between 6-12 weeks to completely heal, although for most people it should take closer to 6 weeks as long as correct aftercare and cleaning procedures have been correctly applied..
+While the healing process will always be different for everybody depending on their general health, immune system, and aftercare process, all medusa piercings should generally take between 6-12 weeks to completely heal, although for most people it should take closer to 6 weeks as long as correct aftercare and cleaning procedures have been correctly applied.

-Whilst the healing in itself should be relatively straight forward, there are a few things to know about and a few situations to be wary of.
+While lip piercing healing is relatively straight forward, there are a few things to know about and a few situations to be wary of.